WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 * [28 June 2019](#date-28-june-2019)
 * [17 June 2019](#date-17-june-2019)

-### Date: 18 Semtember 2019
+### Date: 18 September 2019

 #### Who did you help this week?

 * helped AL to organize some paperworks and open data
-* introduce some open data to LW(an attendee in ABC2019)
+* introduce some open data to LW (an attendee in ABC2019)
+  * KW: Very cool :sparkles:

 #### Who helped you this week?

 * AL helped me to study python
-* I listened lots of great researches from atendee of ABC2019.
+* I listened lots of great researches from attendee of ABC2019.
   The PhD and postdoc from Cambridge showed me around Cambridge.
   They told me some terrific stories and history about Cambridge for me.
+  * KW: That's so cool - I'm so glad you got to see some of the cool parts of Cambridge :smiley_cat:

 #### What did you achieve?
 * I love ABC2019!I learned a lot of Robotic and animal model that I barely know before!
   * I made many new friends during the conference.
-Thank Kirstie and everyone I met there.
+  * Thank Kirstie and everyone I met there.
 * AL gave me some Python assignments.
   He is a creative and challenging Python teacher for me.
 * reviewed the RR and made a discussion with AL.
   Thank Kirstie for your serious-minded modification.
 * played open science game with lab menbers.
   It is really fun and I got deep understanding for open science from this game.

+KW: A busy couple of weeks!
+Well done :sparkles:

 #### What did you struggle with?